sadduca/Ecommerce-Sales-Analytics-in-Brazil/README.md

 # 📊 End-to-End Business Intelligence Project | Brazil E-commerce Analytics

-This project simulates a corporate Business Intelligence environment using a real-world Brazilian e-commerce dataset provided by Olist.
+This project simulates a corporate Business Intelligence environment using the Brazilian E-commerce Public Dataset provided by Olist.

-The objective was to replicate a real analytical workflow: loading raw CSV files into a local SQL Server database, transforming transactional data using SQL, and developing interactive dashboards in Power BI for business performance analysis.
+It replicates a real analytical workflow: loading raw CSV files into a local SQL Server database, transforming transactional data using SQL, and developing an executive dashboard in Power BI for performance analysis.

+📅 Period analyzed: January 2017 – August 2018
+(Orders prior to 2017 were excluded due to negligible transaction volume.)

 ---